 On the 10 December 1768, George III founded the Royal Academy of Arts and provided the initial funding.
 The first significant exhibition of contemporary art, began the following year, presenting 136 works of art.
 This later became known as the Royal Academy Summer Exhibition and has been held annually to the present day.

 In 1769, Captain Cook made his first journey to New Zealand and Australia.
 Cook and his crew aboard the HMS Endeavour made landfall in September and spent six months charting the coastlines.
-Cook was the second European to visit New Zealand, following the island’s European discovery by Dutch explorer, Abel Tasman 127 years earlier.
+Cook was the second European to visit New Zealand.

 In April 1770, Cook became the first European to reach the east coast of Australia.
 His ship reached the south-eastern coastline, and the crew disembarked at Botany Bay, several kilometres from what is now Sydney Harbour.